-The Funds that can use TRS are set out in paragraph 10.8 of Appendix III (Investment Management and Borrowing Powers of the Company).
+The Funds that can use TRS are set out in paragraph 18.3 of Appendix III.

 TRS can be used either to hedge existing exposures or to adjust the relevant Fund's exposure to an underlying asset class or market.
-In particular, TRS can offer the relevant Fund a more precise hedge for credit market exposures than Credit Default Swap ("CDS") indices, because the underlying asset is a corporate bond index rather than a basket of CDS contracts.
+In particular, TRS can offer the relevant Fund a more precise hedge for credit market exposures than

+Credit Default Swap ("CDS") indices, because the underlying asset is a corporate bond index rather than a basket of CDS contracts.
 The mark to market returns of corporate bonds and CDS indices can diverge materially in the short term due to differences in index composition, supply/demand imbalances and risk aversion.

-Those Funds which can use TRS can invest in TRS on a range of securities or indices including but not limited to government bonds, corporate bonds and secured debt.
+Those Funds which can use TRS can invest in TRS on a range of securities or indices including but not limited to government bonds, corporate bonds, Asset-Backed Securities and secured debt.